Camp Oselia from July 10-16!

-This Camp is designed to challenge and bond kids from 7 to 14 years.
+This Camp was designed to challenge and bond kids from 7 to 14 years.
 Daily team-building activities, prayers, physical challenges, and projects to help those around us will create a strong person and community.
-Enjoy activities such as:
+We enjoyed activities such as:

 – Beach time

 As a part of our camp program, we always want to have fun learning about the faith.
 This year, we will explore our faith by “Journeying into the Mystical Woods” where we will meet all sorts of important people!

 Parents who volunteer for the full week will receive a reduced price of $175 for their first child registered.
 Complete the registration form for more information.

 Ukrainian Nationals who have fled from the war will have their fees covered with proof of the CUAET or other visa.
 There will be volunteers on site who speak Ukrainian and Russian and will assist in translation.

 Escape the noise and congestion of the city with a visit to Camp Oselia.
 Enjoy the tranquility of nature, with the convenience of being about 20 minutes away from any needs you may have in town.

 Camp Oselia is located on the shores of Lake Wabamun, 45 minutes west of Edmonton.